 Cancer Misdiagnosis Statute of Limitations

-Missouri lawmakers recognize that medical malpractice claims pose unique challenges under many circumstances because a patient does not immediately know about their injury or that it is due to medical provider error.
+Lawmakers recognize that medical malpractice claims pose unique challenges under many circumstances because a patient does not immediately know about their injury or that it is due to medical provider error.
 However, these challenges do not provide for an indefinite time frame for filing your lawsuit.

 Under Missouri’s statute of repose, a patient cannot file a medical malpractice claim if more than ten years have passed since the medical error, regardless of when the injury was discovered.
+In Kansas, a patient cannot file more than four years after the error.

 Exceptions to the Two-Year Statute of Limitations for Cancer Misdiagnosis Lawsuits